pfnet-research/NoTransactionBandNetwork/README.md

 The real market, in contrast, always involves transaction cost and thereby makes hedging optimization much more challenging.
 Since the analytic formulas (such as the [Black-Scholes formula of European option](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model#Black%E2%80%93Scholes_formula)) are no longer available in such a market, human traders may hedge and then price derivatives based on their experiences.

-[Deep Hedging][deep-hedging-arxiv] is a ground-breaking framework to automate and optimize such operation.
+[Deep Hedging][deep-hedging-arxiv] is a ground-breaking framework to automate and optimize such operations.
 In this framework, a neural network is trained to hedge derivatives so that it minimizes a proper risk measure.
 However, training in deep hedging suffers difficulty of action dependence since an appropriate action at the next step depends on the current action.